House rejects Trump-backed plan on government shutdown, leaving next steps uncertain

 For Johnson, who faces his own problems ahead of a Jan.
 3 House vote to remain speaker, Trump’s demands left him severely weakened, forced to abandon his word with Democrats and work into the night to broker the new approach.

-Trump’s allies even floated the far-fetched idea of giving billionaire Musk the speaker’s gavel, since the speaker is not required to be a member of the Congress.
-Rep. Majorie Taylor Greene, R-Ga., posted she was “open” to the idea.
+Trump’s allies even floated the far-fetched idea of giving Musk the speaker’s gavel, since the speaker is not required to be a member of the Congress.
+Rep. Marjorie Taylor Greene, R-Ga., posted she was “open” to the idea.

 Democrats were beside themselves, seeing this as a fitting coda after one of the most unproductive congressional sessions in modern times.